MbFredys/PCB-Temperature-Controller/README.md

 3. Review the design and make any necessary modifications.
 4. Export the design files to your preferred format.
 5. Send the design files to a PCB manufacturer for production.

+<h1>Contributing</h1>

+If you would like to contribute to the LED controller PCB design, please follow these steps:

+1. Fork this repository.
+2. Create a new branch.
+3. Make your changes and commit them.
+4. Submit a pull request.

+<h1>License</h1>

+This LED controller PCB design exercise is licensed under the [MIT License ↗](https://opensource.org/license/mit/).
+See the LICENSE file for more information.